 Refugees who come to the United States must come through the federally funded refugee admissions program.
-Once they’re here, this program hands them over to a voluntary agency for assistance.
-This is a term used to refer to nine nonprofits that have signed agreements with the federal government to provide refugee resettlement services.
+Once they're here, this program hands them over to a voluntary agency for assistance.
+This is a term used to refer to a handful of nonprofits that have signed agreements with the federal government to provide refugee resettlement services.

 Among the services these agencies provide are picking refugees up at the airport, helping them find employment, providing housing, and helping them learn English.
-(Unfortunately, the recent cuts in numbers of arriving refugees has been crippling for many of these agencies, which rely on federal funding.)
+That's where ordinary citizens can potentially play a role.

 There are also many organizations that work with refugees abroad, including those who are newly displaced from their homes and countries.
 These organizations, like the UNHCR and the International Organization for Migration (IOM), work directly with people in refugee camps.